rubyonjets/jets/docs/_docs/support.md

 If you think you've found a bug within the Jets repository, [open an issue](https://github.com/tongueroo/jets/issues/new/choose).

 Happy Hackin' 😁

+## Commercial Support

+If you would like professional help, [BoltOps](https://www.boltops.com/) provides consulting.
+Feel free to reach out: contact@boltops.com.
+Can help you with:

+* Support: Troubleshooting, Debugging, Guidance, and Help
+* Development: Can help you develop a serverless application that essentially scales infinitely.
+* Training: Mentorship, education, and understanding how to leverage and use AWS and serverless paradigms.
+* Consulting: General guidance.
+Help review, design, and architect your serverless application.
+Evaluate trade-offs, limits, and benefits.
+Reduce your operations and hosting costs.

 <a id="prev" class="btn btn-basic" href="{% link _docs/contributing.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/conduct.md %}">Next Step</a>